NLnetLabs/rpki-doc/source/krill/testing.rst

 API Call: :krill_api_route_post:`POST /v1/cas/ca/routes <cas~1{ca_handle}~1routes>`

-If you followed the steps above then you would get an error, because there is no authorization for 10.0.3.0/24 => 64496.
+If you followed the steps above then you would get an error, because there is no authorisation for 10.0.3.0/24 => 64496.
 If you remove the line and submit again, then you should see no response, and no error.

 You can list Route Origin Authorisations as well: